As an Amazon Associate I earn from qualifying purchases.

 Drone technology is one of the best inventions of our time.
 It has not only changed the way we do business but it has also created an enabling environment to ensure that time and resources are saved in the daily business engagements.
 But how easy is it to make a drone?
-There are several components that make up a drone.
-Below are the components of a drone.
+The average drone is made up of several parts.
+Below is a list of the components that make up a drone and what they do.

 1. Standard Propellers

 The propellers are usually located at the front of the drone/quadcopter.
 There are very many variations in terms of size and material used in the manufacture of propellers.
 Most of them are made of plastic especially for the smaller drones but the more expensive ones are made of carbon fiber.
 Propellers are still being developed and technological research is still ongoing to create more efficient propellers for both small and big drones.
 Propellers are responsible for the direction and motion of the drone.
 It is therefore important to ensure that each of the propellers is in good condition before taking your drone out for flight.
 A faulty propeller means impaired flight for the drone and hence an accident.
 You can also carry an extra set of propellers just in case you notice some damage that was not there before.